On this page

 An A1/certificate of coverage is a form that states the country in which a worker is covered by social insurance.

 - you are an employer or intermediary based outside of the Netherlands who intends to have an employee work for you temporarily in the Netherlands

 - you work on assignment in the Netherlands as a self-employed professional, while remaining based in your own country

 you or your employee usually remains covered by your own country’s social insurance system.
 In that case, you will not have to pay social insurance contributions in the Netherlands.
 However, you will require an A1/certificate of coverage.

 - the EU and the countries of the European Economic Area (EEA) and

 - countries with which the Netherlands has a social security agreement.

 In many countries, a labour inspectorate checks whether you or your employee has a valid A1/certificate of coverage.
 You apply to your own country's social insurance institution for an A1/certificate of coverage.
 In the Netherlands this is the Dutch Social Insurance Bank (Sociale Verzekeringsbank, SVB).
 The EU offers an overview on Health Insurance and other Social Security matters when moving within the EU.

-When you or your employee works temporarily outside the Netherlands, but remains based in the Netherlands you can apply for an A1/certificate with the SVB.
+When you or your employee works temporarily outside the Netherlands, but remains based in the Netherlands you can apply online and for free for an A1/certificate with the SVB.
 The A1/certificate of coverage has replaced the E101 form.

 If you are a self-employed professional and you are going to work in the Netherlands temporarily, you must apply for an A1/certificate in your home country.
 You must be able to prove you were already working as a self-employed person for at least 2 months prior to leaving your home country and continue as a self-employed person on your return.
 You must be able to present the labour inspectorate with an A1/certificate if required.